clavinjune/clavinjune.dev/content/en/blogs/create-log-parser-using-go.md

 4. Response Code
 5. IPs

 Then create the log format according to that line.
-Let's say you want to name the `timestamp` as `$timestamp`, and the unimportant data as `$_`.
+Let's say you want to name the `timestamp` as `$time_stamp`, and the unimportant data as `$_`.
 Now you will have a formatted string like this:

 ```plain
 [$time_stamp] "$http_method $request_path $_" $response_code - $_ $_ $_ - "$ips" "$_" "$_" "$_" "$_"